nadeemmehdi/the-key-assignment/NOTES.md

 pnpm dev
 ```

+Note: local `.env` should stay aligned with `.env.example`.
+Production credentials should live in Vercel project environment variables, not in local `.env`.

 ## Key decisions

 - Used a `pnpm` workspace with `web-client` and `web-server` to keep frontend and backend isolated while sharing Node and TypeScript configuration.